 Week 5: Texture

 Week 6: Composition

-Graphic Storytelling: This course is the next step in upgrading your cartooning skills to a more professional level by combining the best of Intermediate Drawing and Graphic Storytelling.
+How to Draw a Comic Book: This course is the next step in upgrading your cartooning skills to a more professional level.
 It is available to those who have completed the evening Basic Drawing course or to more advanced students.
 Students must provide their own sketch pads, pencils, straight edges and erasers.
 Students should also bring samples of their artwork to the first day of class.

 Scheduled topics include:Week 1: Importance of ReferenceWeek 2: The Human Figure and Character DesignWeek 3: Facial Expression, Body Language, and Action PosesWeek 4: Perspective, Props and BackgroundsWeek 5: Point-of-View, Panels, and Page DesignWeek 6: Shading and Dramatic Lighting

 Enroll online or call us at 973-361-1327. firstname.lastname@example.org.